dedis/odyssey/docs/setup.md

 csadmin dkg start -i INSTANCE_ID
 ```

-The instance id that outputs the first command correponds to the needed `LtsID`
+Take the instance id printed by the first command, and put it into
-configuration entry in `domanager/app/config.toml`, while the "X" that is
-displayed by the second command corresponds to the `LtsKey` entry.
+`domanager/app/config.toml` in the key called `LtsId`.
+Take the
+result from the second command called `X`, and put it into
+the key called `LtsKey`.

 #### Add rules to the DARC